pizslacker/infinite-3d-floor-python3/README.md

 # infinite-3d-floor

-A little excercise for myself creating yet another demoscene'ish program in `Python3`, showing off classic Amiga demoscene-like "_infinite floor_" graphics effect, scrolling text with water drop-shadow and a bouncing Boing Ball, **On Linux** :P
+A personal challenge creating yet another demoscene'ish program in `Python3`, showing off classic Amiga demoscene-like "_infinite floor_" graphics effect, scrolling text with water drop-shadow and a bouncing Boing Ball, **On Linux** :P

 Made with Python3 using PyGame that implements a perspective checkered spinning tunnel, Bresenham's Line Algortihm moving starfield and a isometric polygon cube moving floor.
 Now with a soundbyte bgm loop!